markli93/blogpost/README.md

 # blogpost

-This is a app built with Node + Express.
+This is a Node + Express app.

 Please install all dependencies before running.